Adapt or Die (Agents of S.H.I.E.L.D.)

 "Adapt or Die" is the sixth episode of the seventh season of the American television series Agents of S.H.I.E.L.D.
-Based on the Marvel Comics organization S.H.I.E.L.D., it follows a Life Model Decoy of Phil Coulson and his team of S.H.I.E.L.D. agents as they race to stop the Chronicoms from unraveling history in the 1970s.
+Based on the Marvel Comics organization S.H.I.E.L.D., it follows a Life Model Decoy (LMD) of Phil Coulson and his team of S.H.I.E.L.D. agents as they race to stop the Chronicoms from unraveling history in the 1970s.
 It is set in the Marvel Cinematic Universe (MCU) and acknowledges the franchise's films.
 The episode was written by DJ Doyle and directed by Aprill Winney.

 Clark Gregg reprises his role as Coulson from the film series, starring alongside Ming-Na Wen, Chloe Bennet, Elizabeth Henstridge, Henry Simmons, Natalia Cordova-Buckley, and Jeff Ward.
 The episode remains in 1976 after the characters traveled to that year in the previous episode.
 Guest stars Enver Gjokaj, reprising his role of Daniel Sousa from the MCU series Agent Carter, and Patrick Warburton, reprising his role as Rick Stoner from season five, return from previous episodes in the season.

 "Adapt or Die" originally aired on ABC on July 1, 2020, and was watched by 1.32 million viewers.

 Plot

 Following the events of "A Trout in the Milk", against General Rick Stoner's orders, the Lighthouse automatically fires missiles at Zephyr One, damaging the time drive.
-While Deke Shaw, Jemma Simmons, and Enoch attempt to repair it, Deke discovers that Simmons has a memory implant that blocks her knowledge of Leo Fitz's location while retaining information on time travel.
-Simmons urges Deke not to reveal this to the others.
+While Deke Shaw, Jemma Simmons, and Enoch attempt to repair it, Shaw discovers that Simmons has a memory implant that blocks her knowledge of Leo Fitz's location while retaining information on time travel.
+Simmons urges Shaw not to reveal this to the others.
 While in Stoner's custody, Melinda May identifies a Chronicom infiltrator with her empathetic abilities and its lack of emotions.
 Deducing the Chronicoms are replacing S.H.I.E.L.D.'s agents with their Hunters, she and the Phil Coulson LMD escape from their detainment and save Stoner before the Chronicoms can steal his face and memories.
 Along the way, Coulson discovers the Chronicoms' ship and encounters their predictor Sibyl.
 After speaking with her about the Chronicoms' plans, he sacrifices himself to destroy their ship and Hunters while May and Stoner escape.

 Meanwhile, Elena "Yo-Yo" Rodriguez and Alphonso "Mack" Mackenzie rescue the latter's parents from the Lighthouse and meet up with May.
 While escaping in their quinjet however, May realizes that Mack's parents are actually Chronicoms who killed and replaced the real ones, forcing Mack to throw them from the quinjet.
 Concurrently, Nathaniel Malick experiments on Daisy Johnson and transplants her Inhuman powers to himself.
-However, he is unable to control them as they break his bones and demolish the building around him, allowing Daisy and Daniel Sousa to escape and return to Zephyr One.
-After it jumps to 1982, Daisy is placed in a healing pod while Mack steps out to mourn.
-Deke leaves to check on him, but they are stranded when Zephyr One unexpectedly jumps through time again.
+However, he is unable to control them as they break his bones and demolish the building around him, allowing Johnson and Daniel Sousa to escape and return to Zephyr One.
+After it jumps to 1982, Johnson is placed in a healing pod while Mack steps out to mourn.
+Shaw leaves to check on him, but they are stranded when Zephyr One unexpectedly jumps through time again.